kostin-a/adverity/README.md

 # Adverity assignment solution

-Here it is Kotlin/SpringBoot solution for given assigment.
+Here it is Kotlin/SpringBoot solution for given assignment.
 Main idea is to use SpringEL as a parser for expression and calculate group-by, filter, and fields values dinamically by SpringEL framework.
 ## Usage and main syntax